versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/RtpObserver.md

 #### rtpObserver.addProducer(producer)
 {: #rtpObserver-addProducer .code}

-Provides the RTP observer with a new Producer whose RTP will be inspected.
+Provides the RTP observer with a new producer to monitor.

 <div markdown="1" class="table-wrapper L3">